Do you feel that your perineum has never been the same after childbirth?

 The perineum is the area located between the vagina and the anus.
 This anatomical structure, formed by muscles, fascia, and skin, plays a fundamental role in supporting the pelvic organs, continence, and sexual life.
-After vaginal childbirth — especially when there is an episiotomy or perineal laceration — it is very common for the perineum to lose its integrity, causing looseness, discomfort, and aesthetic dissatisfaction.
-If you identify with this situation, know that perineoplasty can restore shape, function, and confidence to this very important area.
+After vaginal childbirth -- especially when there is an episiotomy or perineal laceration -- it is very common for the perineum to lose its integrity, causing looseness, discomfort, and aesthetic dissatisfaction.
+If you identify with this situation, know that perineoplasty (perineal repair and perineum reconstruction) can restore shape, function, and confidence to this very important area.
+I welcome international patients seeking intimate surgery in Brazil.

 Perineoplasty is a reconstructive and aesthetic surgery aimed at repairing the damaged perineum.
 The procedure corrects perineal looseness, removes excess skin and scar tissue, reconstructs the local musculature, and restores the region's anatomy to be as close to the original as possible.
 It can be performed alone or in conjunction with other intimate surgeries, such as labiaplasty or vaginoplasty.